AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

-a) In general, when would a while loop be preferred over a for-loop?
+a) In general, when would a while loop be preferred over a for loop?

 Answer:

-b) Provide an example scenario where a while loop would be preferred over a for-loop
+b) Provide an example scenario where using a while loop may be preferred over a using for loop

 Answer:

 ### Problem

-Precisely define the structure of a for-loop.
+Precisely define the structure of a foreach loop.

 Answer:

+### Problem

+Why is it generally preferred to use a foreach loop to iterate over an array?

+Answer:

+### Problem

+Provide an example scenario where iterating over an array with a for loop may be preferred over iterating over an array with a foreach loop.

 Section 7 - Functions